godfreyndlovu/Risk-Management-Lab/README.md

 - The store’s physical location, which includes Botium Toys’ main offices, store front, and warehouse of products, has sufficient locks, up-to-date closed-circuit television (CCTV) surveillance, as well as functioning fire detection and prevention systems.

 '
-## OUTCOME: Risk Assessment Report
+## My Security Audit

 ## Security Controls checklist

-#### Assessing whether Botium Toys has the following critical security controls in place.
+#### Here is my assessment of whether Botium Toys has actively implemented the following critical security controls..

 | Control                                   | Yes             | No              | Explanation                                   |